-Commanding its place in the city’s center, the Plaza de Armas is perhaps the best point from which to start exploring the city.
+Commanding its place in the city’s center, the Plaza de Armas is perhaps the best place to start exploring the city.
 You can access all the essential attractions of Cusco spread throughout the city and the four cardinal points.

-Within the Plaza de Armas, you will find the Portal de Panes, the Cusco Cathedral, the Chapel of the Immaculate Conception, the Chapel of the Lord of the Earthquakes, the Inka Museum, and the Church of the Company of Jesus.
-Following Callejon Loreto west of the Plaza de Armas, you will reach the spectacular stone walls of the old Acllahuasi, or Temple of the Virgins of the Sun, where the Spanish built the Convent of Santa Catalina in 1610.
+Within the Plaza de Armas, the Portal de Panes, the Cusco Cathedral, the Chapel of the Immaculate Conception, the Chapel of the Lord of the Earthquakes, the Inka Museum, and the Church of the Company of Jesus, following Callejon Loreto west of the Plaza de Armas, you will reach the spectacular stone walls of the old Acllahuasi, or Temple of the Virgins of the Sun, where the Spanish built the Convent of Santa Catalina in 1610.
 Today, some thirty sisters continue to live and worship here; inside it is the Museum of Art and Monastery of Santa Catalina.
-At the intersection of Avenida El Sol and Calle Santo Domingo, southeast of the convent is the Qoricancha Temple of the Sun and Santo Domingo complex, an excellent example of the usual mix of Spanish and Inca cultures in the city.
+At the intersection of Avenida El Sol and Calle Santo Domingo, southeast of the convent, is the Qoricancha Temple of the Sun and Santo Domingo complex, an excellent example of the city’s usual mix of Spanish and Inca cultures.
 A three-minute walk away is the Qoricancha Site Museum, which offers an exciting display of various archaeological artifacts.

-To the southwest of the Plaza de Armas are the Iglesia y Convento de la Merced and the Plaza de San Francisco, where the Museo y Convento de San Francisco does locate.
+To the southwest of the Plaza de Armas are the Iglesia y Convento de la Merced and the Plaza de San Francisco, where the Museo y Convento de San Francisco is located.
 Further south is Mercado Central, known for its quality alpaca products and vintage textiles.
 Another area of interest is near Plaza Regocijo, just one block southwest of Plaza de Armas.
-In the southwest corner of the plaza is the Regional Historical Museum, the residence of a prolific half-Inca, half-Spanish poet and author, and now home to pre-Inca pottery Inca artifacts and numerous examples of Cusco’s historical art.
+In the southwest corner of the plaza is the Regional Historical Museum, the residence of a prolific half-Inca and half-Spanish poet and author, and now home to pre-Inca pottery and Inca artifacts and numerous examples of Cusco’s historical art.

 San Blas is just one of Cusco’s attractions in the bustling artisan neighborhood of San Blas.
-Built-in 1563, Iglesia San Blas is believed to be one of the oldest parish churches in Cusco.
-Although inconspicuous from the outside, this small whitewashed adobe church is one of the world’s most exquisite examples of wood carving.
+Built in 1563, Iglesia San Blas is believed to be one of the oldest parish churches in Cusco.
+Although inconspicuous, this small whitewashed adobe church is one of the world’s most exquisite examples of wood carving.
 The famous cedar pulpit features intricately carved images of the Virgin Mary, apostles, cherubs, a sun disk, and bunches of grapes cut from a single tree trunk.

-For art enthusiasts and architecture fans alike, the Religious Art Museum is one of the city’s most exciting sports.
+For art enthusiasts and architecture fans, the Religious Art Museum is one of the city’s most exciting sports.

-Perched forebodingly on the slopes above Cusco, the fortress of Sacsayhuaman constitutes some of the most impressive and nearby ruins in the area.
+Perched forebodingly on the slopes above Cusco, the fortress of Sacsayhuaman constitutes some of the area’s most impressive and nearby ruins.
 Few structures remain inside, but the massive 20-meter-high outer walls zigzag together like razor-sharp teeth and have held their own against past battles, earthquakes, and time.